Squat with High Bar Form

-The high bar squat should begin with good posture to avoid injury.
+The squat with high bar should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the high bar squat.
+If any pain is experienced, immediately stop the squat with high bar.

 Most lifters' grips can be very narrow, with their thumbs wrapped around the bar.
 The bar is placed across the shoulders on top of the trapezius muscles.
 The stance will be slightly narrower, and the knees will travel slightly forward during the descent compared to their position in the low bar squat.